daveaglick/blog/input/blog/2017-11-11-using-embedded-resources-in-xunit-tests.md

 The code in questions allows you to use embedded resources with [xUnit's theory concept](https://xunit.github.io/docs/getting-started-desktop.html#write-first-theory)
 (which is similar to a `TestCase` in NUnit).

-The code is far from perfect, but short and straight forward enough to change to your hearts intent.

 ```csharp
 using System;
 using System.Collections.Generic;